 Nowadays, you’ll find mudrooms in home entryways, hallways, nook spaces, large hall closets, paired with a laundry rooms, and anywhere else near an entrance.
 You’ll even find more and more homes that have garage mudrooms.

-Regardless of where a mudroom is in a home and what its design looks like, all mudrooms share one common purpose: to keep homes cleaner and more organized.
+Regardless of where it is in a home and what the design looks like, all mudrooms share one common purpose: to keep homes cleaner and more organized.

 High-traffic home entryway areas have a habit of becoming clutter hotspots.
 Not every family member is in the habit of always putting away their apparel or picking up things they’ve set down after bringing them into the house.